 ★ Plan your non-fiction book in a weekend

 ★ Navigate - Executive Leadership Journey (Part 1 and 2)

 ★ The Conscious Woman's Guide to Leaving Her Husband and Getting a Life

 My Udemy courses

 I adore working with inspirational, enthusiastic, energetic people with strong messages.
 People who want to make a difference.
-I would love to become part of your onward journey, the one that sees you finding your voice, writing an amazing book, becoming the best version of you and rocking that out to the world.
+I would love to become part of your onward journey, the one that sees you finding your voice, becoming the best version of you and rocking that out to the world.

-My passion is helping you to discover the book inside of you, and help you to be come a published author, so that you can leave your legacy, heal, share your inspirational message, have fun, and build a personal brand that really rocks.
+My passion is helping you to discover the stories inside of you, and help you to share these so that you can leave your legacy, heal, share your inspirational message, have fun, and build a personal brand that really rocks.

 I am an expert at getting your story out, and really finding the essence of what you want to say.
-And then saying it so that it is engaging and makes someone want to pick up and read your book.
+And then saying it so that it is engaging and makes an impact.

-I have a background in professional training and personal branding and I additionally combine these skills to teach you how to turn your book into a course and how to build your personal brand.
+I have a background in professional training, executive coaching and personal branding and I additionally combine these skills to facilitate this journey.

 So who am I?